makingglitches/GooglePhotoDownload/README.md

 Oh by the way the pieces of shit at PeopleReady in Fort Collins need to return the hard drives they stole from inside the water proof sleeve I was using to protect MY FUCKING PHOTOS and DOCUMENTS years ago when they started kidnapping me, or they need their legs chopped off.

 They want 'orange' bs, they can have it.
 Fucking dumbass stupid ruined fucking fucked up chomo chattle garbage.

+Seriously life is hard enough without people working so hard to labotomize the general public.